mecid/mecid.github.io/_posts/2024-05-21-discovering-app-features-with-tipkit-customizations.md

 {% include friends.html %}

-The TipKit framework provides a set of view modifiers, allowing us to customize the look and feel of a tip.
+The TipKit framework provides a set of view modifiers, allowing us to customize the visual appearance of a tip.
 Let's start with the simple ones.

 ```swift
 struct ContentView: View {